Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 ALLOCATED: The amount of allocated RAM.

 RAM is allocated according to the size of your compute or your autoscaling configuration, if applicable.
-For example, if your compute size is .25 CU (.25 vCPU with 1 GB RAM), your allocated RAM is always 1 (GiB).
+For example, if your compute size is .25 CU (.25 vCPU with 1 GB RAM), your allocated RAM is always 1 (GB).
 With autoscaling, allocated RAM increases and decreases as your compute size scales up and down in response to load.
-If autosuspend is enabled and your compute transitions to an idle state after a period of inactivity, allocated RAM drops to 0.
+If scale to zero is enabled and your compute transitions to an idle state after a period of inactivity, allocated RAM drops to 0.

 Used: The amount of RAM used.